General Terms and Conditions Pertaining to Parcel Forwarding and Management General Logistics Systems Czech Republic, s.r.o. for Entrepreneurs

 5. Collection of parcels

-5.2 When picking up the parcels, the GLS driver does not check the adequacy of parcels, but he may refuse to accept parcels that are clearly inadequate.
-The pickup of the consignment does not mean approval of any exception from the valid provisions of these General Business Conditions.
+5.3 When picking up the consignments for shipment, the GLS driver does not check the adequacy of parcels, but he/she may refuse to accept those consignments that are clearly inadequate.
+The pickup of the consignment does not constitute approval of any exception to the valid provisions of these General Terms and Conditions.

-5.3 Parcels for dispatch are accepted either by the respective driver or the parcel depot employee against an Acknowledgement of Receipt which serves only to confirm the quantity of parcels accepted for transport.
-The itemised registration and weighing of parcels takes place, in accordance with the provisions of the contract, at the GLS Depot or at the central GLS parcel sorting plant.
+5.4 Consignments for shipment are accepted either by the respective driver or a parcel depot employee against an Acknowledgement of Receipt which serves only to confirm the quantity of parcels accepted for transport.
+The itemised registration and weighing of consignments takes place, in accordance with the provisions of the contract, at a GLS Depot or at the central GLS parcel sorting centre.

-5.4 The Client may use the following possibilities for the documentation of dispatched parcels:
+5.5 The Principal may use the following options for the documentation of shipped parcels:

 a) Electronically generated list of the consignments from the GLS Parcel Dispatch System,